Rural veterinary practice

 My soothing words backfire, however: she starts to cry.
 ‘She did not call me for that.
 The wound must be sutured!
 Duco is in pain; she can tell just by looking at him.
 That is why he lashed out at her.
 He has never done that before!’
 There is no point to discussing the matter.
 There is no doubt that suturing the head wound of this animal will be extremely difficult without adequate assistance.
 However, I have enough sedatives in my car to knock out five horses like this one.
 I place him back in his box and tie him to the bars with a short rope.
 I spot a sturdy collar further down in the stable.
 He will not be able to pull it to pieces.
 He lashes out wildly with his front leg when I put the collar on.
 In doing so, he hits the wall of the box.
 The girl is standing just outside the box.
 She is startled and retreats to a safe distance from the horse.
 The collar is now around his neck and I also fasten the collar to the bars using a second nylon rope.
-I fetch a syringe with a sedative from the car.
-I estimate him to weigh around 600 kg, but I start off with a generous dose.
+Then I fetch a syringe with a sedative from the car estimating him to weigh around 600 kg.
+But I start off with a generous dose.
 It will calm him down and will also act as a painkiller.
 When I take hold of his neck and attempt to press the vein, he again rams against the wall of the box and pulls violently at the ropes.
 But the collar holds and he has little room to move around.
 I manage to give him an injection.